 The result is a delicious sauce you can serve with pasta, gnocchi, lasagna, calzones – you name it.
 And you’ll find jarred store-bought sauces may become a thing of the past…becoming an Italian grandmother is just that simple!

-3 tablespoons olive oil
+- 3 tablespoons olive oil

-1/2 teaspoon red pepper flakes (or more to taste)
+- ½ teaspoon red pepper flakes (or more to taste)

-1/2 teaspoon salt
+- ½ teaspoon kosher salt

-28 oz can crushed tomatoes
+- 28-ounce can crushed tomatoes

-1 to 2 teaspoons lemon juice
+- 1 to 2 teaspoons lemon juice

 - Mince 3 cloves garlic.